 It’s not easy staying sane these days.
 Truly, it’s not.
-Social Media, social norms, social pressures, socializing…stop already, I’ve had just about enough of all the social obligations!!
+Social media, social norms, social pressures, socializing…stop already.
+I’ve had just about enough of all the social obligations!
 Get it?

-We’re working longer hours, sleeping shorter nights and eating crappier food just to stay awake; sugar high anyone?
+We’re working longer hours, sleeping shorter nights and eating crappier food just to stay awake.
+Sugar high, anyone?

-Enjoying those randos and those oh so secret liaisons that aren’t hurting anybody?
+Enjoying those randos and those oh-so-secret liaisons that aren’t hurting anybody?
 What, so you aren’t somebody?
 It doesn’t hurt when someone finds out that you’ve hurt them?
 Tell that to the brokenhearted guy who has made a life out of destroying the hearts of every woman he touches because someone once blew up his.

 Self-righteous?
 Uppity?
 High horse?
 Nope, I am a card carrying Karma Collector.
-I’ve made my share of missteps, mistakes and oh crap decisions…problem has always been that Karma was always lock step behind me to kick me in the ass.
+I’ve made my share of missteps, mistakes, and oh-crap decisions…problem has always been that Karma was always lockstep behind me to kick me in the ass.
 She’s not selective; she gets us all.

 Want to get off that merry-go-round?
 Do the work.
 It’s not easy.
 It will not be fun.
-Nope, not even enjoyable; a mammogram is far more pleasurable than this shite.
-It’s worth it.
+Nope, not even enjoyable.
+A mammogram is far more pleasurable than this shite.
+But it’s worth it.
 Your value will increase tenfold.You are worth it.
 You have a purpose.
-You have value; don’t squander it in exchange for cheap immitations; go for quality!
+You have value; don’t squander it in exchange for cheap imitations; go for quality!

-There is no shame in saying “I need help.”
-There is no shame in telling someone that you need to share a secret, spill your guts or dig deep into your history to slay the demons of your past.
+There is no shame in saying, “I need help.”
+There is no shame in telling someone that you need to share a secret, spill your guts, or dig deep into your history to slay the demons of your past.
 It makes your future so much brighter and spirit filled.
 Ass-kickery engaged!

 Twenty years ago, I needed help.
 In my time of need, I told the person to whom I thought I was closest; I asked him to help me.
 He looked me in the face and told me no. My problem would not be his and he wasn’t willing to take on my issues.
 I was embarrassed and humiliated; it made my problem all the more troublesome and I decided not to deal with it.
 Never again would I trust someone with something so important.
 While I was initially shocked and disappointed, eventually, after I got back on my path, alone, I became inspired.
-I vowed to never turn away someone who asked me to help them; ever.
+I vowed to never turn away someone who asked me to help them, ever.
 No mountain too high, no problem insurmountable.
-If someone was really willing to do the work; serious and steadfast in wanting to slay some demonic dragons of the past, I would stand up, step up and roll up my sleeves and help them do their work.
-I like getting dirty; makes getting clean so much more fun!
+If someone was really willing to do the work, serious and steadfast in wanting to slay some demonic dragons of the past, I would stand up, step up, and roll up my sleeves and help them do their work.
+I like getting dirty.
+It makes getting clean so much more fun!

-I think about how I would handle any interaction with him today and honestly, it would probably be akin to a retail transaction; cordial, brief and exact change…I will never let someone cheat me out of my value again but I won’t let their bad behavior negatively influence my karmic bank account.
-I’d walk away, head held high and not look back.
+I think about how I would handle any interaction with him today, and honestly, it would probably be akin to a retail transaction: cordial, brief, and exact change.
+I will never let someone cheat me out of my value again, but I won’t let their bad behavior negatively influence my karmic bank account.
+I’d walk away, head held high, and not look back.
 I don’t believe in staring at closed doors anymore.
-What’s done is done and I’ve done the work so I no longer need to ask for help.
+What’s done is done, and I’ve done the work so I no longer need to ask for help.

 Mia Moore, Duchess of Doing the Work